jakobkmar/SimpleKotlinMail/guide/docs/client.md

 email.send(mailer)
 ```

-With the suspending `send` function you can specify two suspending callbacks:
+With the `send` function you can specify two suspending callbacks:
 ```kotlin
 email.send(
     onException = {